bee-cs458/bee-tracking-software/README.md

 Navigate to the [Node.js website](https://nodejs.org/en/download/) and download the Long Term Support (LTS) version (16.18.0)

 ### 3. Install Dependencies
 Open the root folder of your git project.
-This should include a "client" folder, a "controllerd" folder, a "utilities" folder, a "routes" folder, a package.json file, and potentially a few other miscellaneous files.
+This should include a "client" folder, a "controllers" folder, a "utilities" folder, a "routes" folder, a package.json file, and potentially a few other miscellaneous files.

 In this folder, open a command prompt or terminal window.
 Then, run the following command: `npm i`.